 I like to leave the berries/roots to steep for a couple of hours after I turn off the heat.
 This gives them a chance to cool down .

 Strain the plant matter from the liquid and make sure to squeeze all the juice out of it.
 Now, you can add the honey.
 The mixture should be warm enough to melt the honey but not too warm to kill all the wonderful enzymes in it.
 If you need to make this vegan , or honey is not in the budget, you can definitely use maple syrup or brown sugar.
 Proportions will stay the same.

 You can store the syrup in the fridge for up to six months.
 I keep mine in a mason jar for easy access.
 Take a tablespoon each day as part of your supplement routine.

 This is just a basic recipe which you can modify to your liking.
 Spice it up by adding cinnamon sticks or cloves to steep with the berries.

-I also use the syrup to make homemade gummies for my four year old.
+I also use the syrup to make homemade gummies for my nine year old.
 Make sure you use a good quality grass-fed gelatin for this purpose.
 It is a nutritious and delicious way to get your little ones to take their supplements.
 It works on husbands too! ;)